 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For gallbladder cancer, the team of doctors may include a gastroenterologist, a surgeon, a medical oncologist, and a radiation oncologist.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options.
 Be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for gallbladder cancer because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for gallbladder cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This can be done by a general surgeon, surgical oncologist, or hepatobiliary surgeon.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 A hepatobiliary surgeon specializes in surgery of the liver, gallbladder, and bile ducts.

-The following are types of surgery used in the treatment of gallbladder cancer:
+The following types of surgery are used in the treatment of gallbladder cancer: